-A: The Priority Application Deadline is February 28, 2018.
+A: The Priority Application Deadline is February 28, 2019.
 In order to be admitted, you must apply so we know you are interested in attending.
 We strongly encourage all applicants to attend an Information Meeting.
-K-8th grade applicants: It is crucial that parents or legal guardians attend an Information Meeting for the Da Vinci Innovation Academy to learn about what is required of all parent educators.
+K-8th grade applicants: It is crucial that parents or legal guardians attend an Information Meeting for the Da Vinci Connect to learn about what is required of all parent educators.

 Q: Who gets admitted to Da Vinci Schools?

 A: Some students receive a preference/priority in admissions.
 Based on our charters and state and federal laws, applications are collected and sorted by preference order:

 DA VINCI CONNECT

 - Students who are currently enrolled.

 - Siblings of students currently enrolled in DV Connect from grades K-7 of the previous school year.